-UPDATE: The Monday, May 13, 2019 and Monday, July 8th classes are now available for registration on CMC.org (take one class only).
+UPDATE: The Monday, Monday, July 8th and September 9th classes are now available for registration on CMC.org (take one class only).

 There is a separate registration for Denver Group leaders, prospective leaders, and senior school instructors who have been approved to have their tuition covered by the SALT program.
 Click here for more information and to access the SALT application form.
 Approved SALT students will be given a special code and password to register for this course.
 (Tuition reimbursement is not available).

 SALT students should not register for the non-SALT sign-up link.
 Once SALT has been approved: